Getter Robo: Getter Robo Arc

-Getter Robo Arc is a 3-volume manga taking place in a science fiction post-apocalyptic futuristic setting.
+Getter Robo Arc is a three-volume manga taking place in a science fiction post-apocalyptic futuristic setting.
 Ryoma's son Takuma joins the human-dinosaur hybrid Kamui and Messiah Tayel's younger brother Baku Yamagishi aboard the Getter Robo Arc, fighting, alongside the Dinosaur Empire, the insect-like enemies of the Andromeda Flow Country (アンドロメダ流国, Andoromeda Ryōkoku) from the far future.
 Unfortunately, Super Robot Comics, the magazine in which Arc was published, was canceled and the story ended prematurely.
-On November 2, 2020, an anime adaptation of Arc was announced for a Summer 2021 release, it will produced by Bee Media with Jun Kawagoe as director.
+On November 2, 2020, an anime adaptation of Arc was announced.
+It was released in 2021, and was produced by Bee Media and directed by Jun Kawagoe.

 Getter Robo Armageddon

 The concept was re-invented in 1998 with the retro-styled OVA Change Getter Robo!!: The Last Day of the World (released outside Japan as Getter Robo: Armageddon).
 Giant Robo director Yasuhiro Imagawa was to direct the OVA, but had a falling out with the studio after Episode 3.
 This would lead to Jun Kawagoe taking over as the director from episode 4 onwards, a position he would keep throughout the following 2 OVAs.
 The OVA ran 13 episodes and was presented as the sequel to a story - which was never actually animated - about the Getter Team fighting a race of amorphous aliens called "Invaders."
 This production made use of an animation style reminiscent of the old Getter Robo and other 1970s anime shows with thick, sketchy lines, albeit with character and robot designs more reminiscent of Ken Ishikawa's original manga.